 Having female friends is so important but do you know what’s even better?
 Being a friend!
 Giving to others benefits our emotional, physical, spiritual and mental well-being.
 And, when we give to our friends – be it our time, attention, love, care – we almost instantaneously boost our energy levels.
 We feel happier and healthier than before and it evokes a greater sense of gratitude for the people in our lives.

-Do you have any advice when it comes to making new female friends?
+Do you have any advice when it comes to how to make female friends?
 Share below!